kerim/digitalgarden.github.io/intro-to-indigenous-taiwan.md

 Pingpu (Plain Indigenous Peoples)

 * Brown, Melissa J. 2004. _Is Taiwan Chinese?: The Impact of Culture, Power, and Migration on Changing Identities_.
 Berkeley: University of California Press.
 * Hsieh, Jolan.
-2006.
-Collective Rights of Indigenous Peoples : Identity-Based Movement of Plain Indigenous in Taiwan.
+2006. _Collective Rights of Indigenous Peoples : Identity-Based Movement of Plain Indigenous in Taiwan_.
 New York: Routledge.

 Headhunting

 * Simon, Scott.
 2012.
 “Politics and Headhunting among the Formosan Sejiq: Ethnohistorical Perspectives.” _Oceania; a Journal Devoted to the Study of the Native Peoples of Australia, New Guinea, and the Islands of the Pacific_ 82 (2): 164–85.

-Contemporary Politics and Identity
+Contemporary Politics

 * Simon, Scott.
 2010.
 “Negotiating Power: Elections and the Constitution of Indigenous Taiwan.” _American Ethnologist_ 37 (4): 726–40.
 * Simon, Scott, and Awi (Chi Wei-Tsai) Mona.
 2012.
 “Human Rights and Indigenous Self-Government: The Taiwanese Experience.”
 In _Human Rights and the Third World: Issues and Discourses_, edited by Subrata Sankar Bagchi and Arnab Das, 99–122.
 Lanham, MD: Lexington Books.
 * Ku, Kun-Hui.
 2012.
 “Rights to Recognition: Minorities and Indigenous Politics in Emerging Taiwan Nationalism.”
 In _Taiwan Since Martial Law: Society, Culture, Politics, Economy,_ edited by David Blundell, 91–129.
 Shung Ye Museum of Formosan Aborigines, University of California, Berkeley & National Taiwan University Press.
 * Simon, Scott.
 2020.
 “Yearning for Recognition: Indigenous Formosans and the Limits of Indigeneity.” _International Journal of Taiwan Studies_ 3 (2): 191–216.

-Cultural revival
+Culture and Identity

 * Friedman, P. Kerim.
 2018.
 “The Hegemony of the Local: Taiwanese Multiculturalism and Indigenous Identity Politics.” _Boundary 2_ 45 (3): 79–105. ([Preprint](https://www.researchgate.net/publication/347945759_The_Hegemony_of_the_Local_Taiwanese_Multiculturalism_and_Indigenous_Identity_Politics_Preprint).)
 * Rudolph, Michael.
 2008. _Ritual Performances as Authenticating Practices: Cultural Representations of Taiwan’s Aborigines in Times of Political Change_.
 LIT Verlag Münster.